terrabyte-tech/pixel-planet-today-batch-workspaces/README.md

 C:\Users\username\path\to\folder\days\year04-22-to-23
 ```

+Name this file `secret_ppt-days_folder.txt`.
+This will be automatically ignored in git commits to keep your local paths only on your machine.

 **Note:** These configurations align with a general Windows setup.
 You may have to make adjustments depending on your OS and folder structure.

+**Note** You will also need to configure text files for Meta Creator Studio links and any other links.
+These text files can be configured using these same steps.